BrianLee11/codingPractice/PythonPractice/TextBookPractice/readme.md

-# readme.md for practicing python coding skills using examples from books
+# 🐍 Python Practice Repository

+This repository contains Python coding exercises based on examples from textbooks.

-- "300 Python Questions"
+- 📘 Book 1: *"Do it!
+300 Python Exercises"*